-River guides catch steelhead all winter with these 11 winter steelhead flies.
-These flies have produced the most steelhead for my clients when I’m guiding in the winter and these flies will work on rivers around the great lakes and on the west coast steelhead rivers.
+I guide and catch steelhead all winter with these 11 proven and effective winter steelhead flies.
+These flies continue to produce the most steelhead for my clients in the winter.

-Winter steelhead flies need to be smaller than fall or spring steelhead flies and they need to represent the natural forage that the steelhead are feeding on.
-The best flies for winter steelhead are variations of stoneflies, mayflies, caddis larva, eggs patterns, and worm patterns.
+Winter steelhead flies need to be smaller than fall or spring steelhead flies, and they need to represent the natural forage that the steelhead is feeding on.
+The best flies for winter steelhead are variations of stoneflies, mayflies, caddis larvae, egg patterns, and worm patterns.